PAminai/PAminai/README.md

 ## About Me:
+My name is Pouya, which means "very active" in Farsi :)

-I am Pouya Aminaie.
-I am a graduate student at Politecnico di Milano, Italy.
-Currently, I am fully dedicated to my master's thesis as an intern at STMicroelectronics with the RFC Product Engineering team in Agrate, focusing on communication device development.
+Currently, I am working at STMicroelectronics with the RFC Product Engineering team in Agrate, focusing on communication device development.

 My research interests span the following areas:

 1. Yield Analysis in Semiconductor Manufacturing
+2. Statistical Signal Processing from EWS  to FT
-2. RFIC Characterization
+3. RFIC Characterization
+4. Noise Analysis Optical Radars
-3. High-Frequency Circuit Design
+5. High-Frequency Circuit Design
-4. Statistical Signal Processing

-In addition to my technical expertise, I gained valuable experience in the speak-up culture of ST by learning the importance of equity, diversity, and inclusion, which bring more engagement and collaboration to the all team members.
-I significantly enhanced my communication, presentation, and problem-solving skills, contributing to a more productive and cohesive work environment while strengthening my ability to foster collaboration and drive results.

 ## Contact me at: